oiltanker/CmakeResources/Readme.md

   [<regex_1>]
   [...]
 ```
 - Under `directories` tag search directory paths are specified.
 These are directories whose resource files will be indexed.
-All paths that begin with `./` will be treated as relative to the bundle direcory.
-If you want only to specify bundle direcory a path of `.` can be added.
+All paths that begin with `./` will be treated as relative to the bundle directory.
+If you want only to specify bundle directory a path of `.` can be added.
 - Under `masks` tag globbing expressions are specified.
 These expressions will glob files in all of search directories.
 If you want only to glob all files a mask of `*` cab be added.
 - Under `excludes` tag regex expressions are specified.
 If one of defined expressions matches the file path, such file will be excluded from bundle.
 This tag can have no values.
 - When indenting lines, all indentation should strictly follow example (2 spaces).

-> **Note** that all file paths should not contain `| ? * < \" > ;` symbols and all non `[a-zA-Z0-9]` symbols will be replaced by `_` symbol and files beggining with digin will also prefixed with `_` when indexed (does not affect original files).
+> **Note** that all file paths should not contain `| ? * < \" > ;` symbols and all non `[a-zA-Z0-9]` symbols will be replaced by `_` symbol and files that begin with digit will also prefixed with `_` when indexed (does not affect original files).

 ### Executing indexing
 To index bundles a CmakeResporces script should be included into main CMakeLists file and somewhere in the main CMakeLists file a call to the `indexResources` function should be made.